-Analytics is a massive topic, but some of the most useful are to see what your traffic is coming from (YouTube search, suggested, Google Search, etc.) & what your CTR is (3-6% is normal, 7-10% is great, anything above that is exceptional).
-Additional useful analytics to pay attention to is how long people stay on your videos (make them longer or shorter) & what other videos viewers are finding your content on (other channels, this way you can optimize to appear in the suggestion bar of their most popular videos).
+Analytics is a massive topic, but some of the most useful is to see where your traffic is coming from (YouTube search, suggested, Google Search, etc.) & what your CTR is (3-6% is normal, 7-10% is great, anything above that is exceptional).
+Additional useful analytics to pay attention to are how long people stay on your videos (make them longer or shorter) & what other videos viewers are finding your content on (other channels, this way you can optimize to appear in the suggestion bar of their most popular videos).

 On individual videos, if you have the free TubeBuddy extension installed, you can also see which meta tags your videos are ranking for and you can then adjust them appropriately.

 34. Translate your YouTube video titles & descriptions

 If you speak multiple languages or know someone that is willing to do some translations for you, you can translate your video titles & descriptions into that additional language.
 This makes sense when you have a large viewer base in another country, or the region you’re located in is multilingual, or you can even use it to reach a new audience if the language spoken or presented in the video is not that relevant (like performance, animation, DIY, etc. videos, these generally have a little talk and more show).

 If you don’t know anyone that can speak any additional languages, TubeBuddy has an automatic translation feature that is available on their Legend plan as well as a Tag translator.